ewpratten/ewpratten.com/content/software/_index.md

 title: Software
 ---

-This page contains a directory of my software projects.
+This page contains an (*extremely incomplete*) directory of my software projects.

 ## Applications